schemedoc/cookbook/recipes/split-list-into-groups-by-comparator.md

-# Split list into sub lists by a given predicate
+# Split list into groups by comparator

 ## Problem

 I want to split a list into lists by predicate, the function accept two sequential elements of the list.

 ## Solution

 ```scheme
 (define (collect p a)
   (let collect ((in  a)